yangliuy/Intent-Aware-Ranking-Transformers/README.md

 model incorporates intent-aware utterance attention to derive the importance weighting scheme of different context utterances.
 Given input context utterances and response candidates, we first generate representations from two different perspectives: user intent representations with a trained neural classifier and semantic information encoding with Transformers.
-Then self-attention and crossattention matching will be performed over encoded representations from Transformers to  extract matching features.
+Then self-attention and cross-attention matching will be performed over encoded representations from Transformers to  extract matching features.
   These matching features will be weighted by the intent-aware attention mechanism and aggregated into a matching tensor.
 Finally a two-layer 3D convolutional neural network will distill final representations over the matching tensor and generate the ranking score for the conversation context/ response candidate pair.
 The main difference between IART and